fongc123/notes/Image Processing/Intensity Transformations.md

 ### Histogram Equalization

-<span style = "color:lightblue">Histogram equalization</span> is a contrast adjustment using the image's original histogram, where the modified image will have an equally many pixels at each grey level.
+<span style = "color:lightblue">Histogram equalization</span> is a contrast adjustment using the image's original histogram, where the modified image will have an equal number of pixels at each grey level.
+The transformation function $s$ should satisfy the following criteria.
+-

 When performing <span style = "color:lightblue">histogram equalization</span>, the inverse is not considered.
 A single value can be mapped to multiple values and vice versa.